 Read an overview of my lab's research and check out the lab's website here.

-Highlights: Learning Cost Functions from Leaked Information
+Highlights: Learning Reward Functions / Value Alignment from Diverse Human Feedback and Leaked Information

 • [even prior to observing human behavior, the current state of the environment leaks information about what people want, because people have been acting in that environemnt already] R. Shah, D. Krasheninnikov, J. Alexander, P. Abbeel, and A.D.
 Dragan.
 Preferences Implicit in the State of the World.
 International Conference on Learning Representations (ICLR), 2019.